flomotlik/flomotlik.me/content/how-i/make-coffee.md

 Coffee is life, coffee is warmth, coffee is a beautiful morning.
 As parents of a 5 month old (as of March 2017) coffee is what separates sleeping from waking hours.

 Up until about a year ago I drank coffee, but wasn't really interested in the taste of it.
 But since then, especially since working from home, I started to get a little more interested.
 My brother-in-law definitely had a strong influence as he is very much into coffee.
-I'm not super into coffee compared to the super fans, but when I drink coffee I want to have something that actually tastes well, not just a transport fluid for caffeeine so I'm awake.
+I'm not super into coffee compared to the super fans, but when I drink coffee I want to have something that actually tastes well, not just a transport fluid for caffeine so I'm awake.

 We've had a Nespresso machine at home for a bit, but it tastes shitty and is pretty bad for the environment.
-Its also super expensive so I wanted to have good coffee without having to spend a large amount of money on bad coffee and a coffee machine I have to worry about.
+It's also super expensive so I wanted to have good coffee without having to spend a large amount of money on bad coffee and a coffee machine I have to worry about.
 So here is how I enjoy coffee.

 ## Get good coffee